Serena Williams Wears Sneakers to Prince Harry and Meghan Markle’s Wedding Reception

 Another major event where she wore sneakers?
 Her own wedding.
 In November, Williams tied the knot with Reddit founder Alexis Ohanian in a “Beauty and the Beast”-themed ceremony, where she wore an Alexander McQueen dress with high heels at the ceremony and traded them for a pair of bedazzled Nike sneakers upon hitting the dance floor.

-Williams first partnered with the athletic giant in 2003.
-Nike introduced its Greatness collection in 2015 to honor the tennis superstar’s storied career.
+Williams first partnered with the athletic wear giant in 2003, which introduced a its Greatness collection in 2015 to honor the tennis superstar’s storied career.

-Click through the gallery to see more images of Prince Harry and Meghan Markle’s celeb friends at the royal wedding reception.
+Click through to see more images of Prince Harry and Meghan Markle’s celeb friends at the royal wedding reception.

 Want more?